George Washington

 << See more>> President-elect Donald Trump IQ 156

-2. George Washington IQ and his successful Career
+2. George Washington's IQ and his successful Career

 a.
 Major Works

-He favored friendly relations with other countries when it came to foreign policy and upheld neutrality in case of conflict.
-He signed treaties with Britain and Spain to advance American interests, but he remained neutral when war broke out between Britain and France.
-George Washington IQ of 135 is evident not only in his good qualities but also in his diplomatic strategies and the way he runs the country.
+Foreign Policy.
+He prioritized friendly relations between nations when conducting foreign policy and maintained neutrality during times of conflict.
+While signing treaties with Britain and Spain in order to advance American interests, when war between Britain and France broke out, he remained neutral as peace agreements were broken out between these two nations.
+George Washington's IQ of 135 is evident not only in his good qualities but also in his diplomatic strategies and the way he runs the country.

 b.
 Legacy & Life